dcrull/PUI2015_dcrull/citibikes/README.md

 IDEA: People use Citibike to commute across town in Manhattan where public transit is lacking because there are no trains or trains are hard to get to and/or bus routes are congested.

 DATA PARAMETERS: This is exploratory, so the stations biked are somewhat arbitrary.
 A section of Midtown Manhattan, from 14th Street to 59th Street and from East River to Hudson River.
 Stations were chosen based on reviewing a map -- stations within 1 block of each of these selected streets were chosen.

-    Key crosstown streets sample: 14th, 23rd, 34th, 42nd, 59th
-    Selected bc these streets are all primary East-West arteries.
-They have no trains, or no trains that extend all      the way (such as L on 14th and 7 on 42nd).
-While crosstown bus routes were meant to link up with uptown/downtown     train stations on these streets, these bus routes are highly congested.

-    Key avenues with trains sample: 8th, 7th, 6th, Broadway, Lex/Park
-    Selected bc these streets are all primary Uptown/Downtown arteries that have train lines running along them          (A,C,E along 8th, 1,2,3 along 7th, B,D,F,M along 6th, N,Q,R along Broadway, 4,5,6 along Lex/Park.)

 Error bar graphs indicated the difference in sample proportions would not be significant and indeed a z test for 2 samples demonstrated this.